 Choosing a 12-step program is an excellent, proven method of addiction treatment.
-Up until the 1930s, many people thought that those with an addiction to drugs or alcohol were hopeless.
-Typically, treatment centers could only provide some type of detox, and then people were on their own from there.
+Until the 1930s, many people thought that those with an addiction to drugs or alcohol were hopeless.
+Typically, treatment centers could only provide some form of detox, and then people were on their own from there.
 Once Alcoholics Anonymous formed as the first 12-step program, more people realized that it was possible to stay sober.

-You’ll learn about 12-step programs while you’re in addiction treatment and see how they can benefit your sobriety.
-This introduction will help you get rid of any misconceptions you may have about these programs.
+You’ll learn about 12-step programs while you’re in drug and alcohol addiction treatment and see how they can benefit your sobriety.
+This introduction will help you get rid of any misconceptions you may have about these addiction treatment programs.
 You’ll begin to learn that these are spiritual programs that have nothing to do with organized religion.
-You’ll also discover the group component of these programs and why it’s so important to sustained recovery.
+You’ll also discover the group component of these programs and why it’s vital to sustain recovery.

 Substance Abuse Counseling for Family Systems

-Next, it’s important to have the family involved in the recovery process because addiction is a family illness.
-The families of those in treatment should learn about how addiction functions so that they can help their loved ones recover.
+Next, it’s essential to have the family involved in the recovery process because addiction is a family illness.
+The families of those in treatment should learn about how addiction functions to help their loved ones recover.
 Not only is it crucial to have support from your loved ones during and after treatment, but they need to heal as well.
 Both your family and yourself should have realistic expectations of the healing process.

 Benefits of Dialectical Behavioral Therapy

 Many people don’t realize it, but their thought processes and outlook on life often fuels their addiction.
 Dialectical behavioral therapy (DBT) will help you learn new coping strategies that will begin to heal your mind.
-This comes through different training modules like mindfulness, emotional regulation and distress tolerance.
-Each one will help you begin to learn how to deal with life in a much healthier way.
+This comes through different training modules like mindfulness, emotional regulation, and distress tolerance.
+Each one will help you start to learn how to deal with life in a much healthier way.

 Mindfulness is one of the best things you can learn for your recovery because it teaches you how to stay in the moment.
 When you can stop worrying about the future or regretting the past, you can focus on living right now.
 Mindfulness also leads to better emotional regulation, which is a big deal for anyone who has an addiction.
 One of the issues that many individuals face is that they feel too much.
 While positive things may seem amazing, even the smallest negative feelings can feel disastrous.

-Here at Crestview Recovery, we want to provide you with the best substance abuse counseling you can receive.
+Here at Crestview Recovery, we are more than a drug rehab center.
+We strive to provide you with the best substance abuse counseling you can receive.
 We have a team filled with passionate people who are dedicated to helping families begin a new life.
 Our goal is to provide you and your loved ones with the hope that things can get better one day at a time.
-Whether you struggle with alcoholism, prescription drug abuse, cocaine, meth or heroin addiction, call today 866.262.0531.
+Whether you struggle with alcoholism, prescription drug abuse, cocaine, meth, or heroin addiction, call Crestview Recovery today at 866.262.0531.
 We’ll put you on the path to recovery.